gusloures/timestamp-firstexercise/README.md

 ## Introduction

-First exercise for Timestamp to find the second most common number in a vector.
-If there is no number return -1 or if there is only one number or no second number, return that first number most common.
+First exercise for Timestamp to find the second most common number in a vector or if there is no number return -1 or if there is only one number, return that first number most common.

 Commits use the https://gitmoji.dev/ approach.